 Discounted Cash Flow (DCF)

-The discounted cash flow method considers the projected cash flow of a business and discounts it for risk using the weighted average cost of capital.
+The discounted cash flow method considers a business’s projected cash flow and discounts it for risk using the weighted average cost of capital.
 This approach assumes perpetual and constant growth, allowing for a more accurate assessment of the business’s value.

 Formula: Value = CF1 / (1 + r) + CF2 / (1 + r)^2 + … + CFn / (1 + r)^n